 In this section, we will clarify the basic performance characteristics of ad hoc mesh networks based on IRDT using a computer simulation.
-We used the mesh network topology with 16 nodes shown in Fig. 4, to evaluate the basic performance characteristic.
+We developed an original simulation program described by C++ based on the specification of IRDT protocol.
+Then, we used the mesh network topology with 16 nodes described in Figure 4, to evaluate the basic performance characteristic.
 Here we define the data packet generating number per second as the packet generation rate.
 Each node generates a data packet at a random time according to the packet generation rate decided beforehand and transmits it to node 11.
 Here we define the data packet generating number per second as the packet generation rate.
-Hereafter, we will refer to node 11 which is the data collection point as the center node, and the nodes adjacent to node 11 as center adjacent nodes.
+Hereafter, we will refer to node 11 which is the data collection point as the center node, and the nodes adjacent to node 11 as center adjacent nodes (node 3, 4, 7, 15 and 16).